lawrencegripper/nextflowarm/README.md

 ## What is the Purpose of this Project?
 To enable native support for Nextflow on Azure.

+## What is the status of the Project?
+Currently this is a work in progress, see the issues tab to understand limitations.

 ## The Solution
 This Azure Resource Manager template and the accompanying script deploys an Azure Virtual Machine Scale Set hosting Docker and Nextflow for running scientific pipelines.